 Kênh hướng dẫn học tiếng Anh, Ielts Free: https://www.youtube.com/mydearenglish

-- Do you often switch off your phone? (follow up question part 2)
+Do you often switch off your phone? (follow up question part 2)

-No, I only turn it off at night as I’ve read somewhere phone connection can disturb our sleep.
+No, I only turn it off at night as I’ve read somewhere that phone connection can disturb our sleep.
 When I need to concentrate on a critical task or when I’m on an airplane, I’ll put it in silent mode or disconnected mode.

-- Are there any places in your country where mobile/ cell phones are banned?
+Are there any places in your country where mobile/ cell phones are banned?

-- Advantages and disadvantages of mobile phone?
+Advantages and disadvantages of mobile phones?

-- Should children be allowed to use mobile phones?
+Should children be allowed to use mobile phones?
 At what age?

 I’d say yes.
 The most obvious reason is that most parents are now getting busier with work while children tend to spend more time having fun outside of their home.
 Mobile phones help adults keep track of their kids to ensure their safety.
 Besides, children need to get in touch with their friends and teachers too.
 I believe teenagers should be allowed to use mobile phones under supervision, possibly from the age of 12.

 Well, this is mainly because the device is super cool and children love having fun.
 With a smartphone, they can do almost anything, all at their fingertips, from surfing the Internet, playing games, chatting with friends, listening to music, taking photos, watching films to learning languages.
 Another reason is that these days most parents seem too busy to spend time with their kids and even leave them playing on smartphones unsupervised.
-It’s easy to see why youngsters spend so much screen time.
+It’s easy to see why youngsters tend to spend too much screen time.